Why Should You Not Stop SIP When Stock Market is Down?

 SIP not only inculcates a habit of regular savings but it also creates a handsome wealth in long term for the investors.
 That is why discipline and consistency are very much needed for achieving your long term objective via SIP investments.

-SIP can simply be understood as smaller periodic investments instead of a one-time lump sum investment.
+Systematic Investment Plan can simply be understood as smaller periodic investments instead of a one-time lump sum investment.
 You are free to figure out the amount you need to invest in an SIP on a regular basis to meet your financial goals.

 Reason to Start SIP